nixuris/archinit/README.md

 This is a personal automated Arch Installation script, changes may added.

 ## Notice!
-This script aims for modularity so you'll have to connect to a wireless network or using a wired one and format the mountpoints yourself.
+This script aims for modularity so you'll have to do the networking, partitioning and mounting steps yourself.

 ## Usage: